 Massachusetts has benefited from the Prevention for States program that provides funding and support to states so they can be up-to-date on and implement the most advanced opioid use interventions available.

-Goals include developing innovative projects aimed at opioid crisis intervention and response to new crises as they arise
+- Rapid response projects.
+Goals include developing innovative projects aimed at opioid crisis intervention and response to new crises as they arise.

 Since 2015, states have received between $10 million and $19 million per year for the evaluation and execution of opioid use and overdose prevention strategies.
 Efforts include encouraging safe prescribing practices by health care providers as well as education on and prevention of opioid abuse and overdose.